DarkCaster/TinySox/README.md

 - TCP BIND request support
 - Support for tunneling TCP out-of-band data

-Originally this was my educational project to learn modern C++ concepts.
-So, in order to keep relatively low complexity and ability to run on lowend linux devices - some complex features will be not available (GSSAPI auth support for example).
-Also, poor performance and scalability issues are expected at the moment.
+Originally this was my pet/home/educational project to learn modern C++ concepts.
+So, in order to keep relatively low complexity and ability to run on low-end linux devices - some complex features will be not available (GSSAPI auth support for example).
+Also, poor performance and scalability issues are expected at the moment, and project architecture may be somwhat overcomplicated.